How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 It’s great to know how to run PPC campaigns across various channels, but you should never lose sight of the core business KPI you are trying to affect.

-For this strategy to work, Alice and her team had to ditch the conversion mindset.
+For this strategy to work, we had to ditch the conversion mindset.

 “How many leads did we get?”